spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 **Warning: Advanced Section Ahead**
 =====================================

-> **Proceed with Caution**
+> The following section is intended for users who are already comfortable with deploying and using wirehead for normal training jobs.
 >
-> The following section is intended for advanced users who are already comfortable with deploying and using wirehead for normal training purposes.
->
-> None of these are necessary for normal usage of wirehead, but might be necessary for pushing the boundaries of what is possible with scaling wirehead, as well as benchmarking and debugging purposes.
+> None of these are necessary for normal usage of wirehead, but might be necessary for experiments with scaling using wirehead, as well as benchmarking and debugging purposes.

 ---